Remote Access VPN with Pre-Logon

 The GlobalProtect endpoint will then connect to the portal specified in the configuration, authenticate the endpoint by using its machine certificate (as specified in a certificate profile configured on the gateway), and then establish the GlobalProtect connection.
 When the end-user subsequently logs in to the machine, and if single sign-on (SSO) is enabled in the agent configuration, the username and password are captured when the user logs in.
 If SSO is not enabled in the agent configuration, or SSO is not supported on the endpoint (for example, a macOS system) the user’s credentials must be stored in the app (the

 Yes).
 After successful authentication to the gateway, the tunnel is renamed (Windows) or rebuilt (macOS), and user and group-based policy can be enforced.

 This example uses the GlobalProtect topology shown in GlobalProtect VPN for Remote Access.

-- Add a rule to deny pre-logon users access to all other destinations and applications.
+- Adda rule to deny pre-logon users access to all other resources and applications.

-- Addany additional rules to enable different users or user groups access to specific destinations and applications.
+- Addany additional rules to enable different users or user groups access to specific resources and applications.
 Follow the Best Practice Internet Gateway Security Policy recommendations for creating these rules.